Kirill Moskalenko: Russian Civil War

 He returned to his native village, where he worked in the rural revolutionary committee.
 When the province of his village was seized by the troops of the Volunteer Army of General Anton Denikin, he hid because of the threat of execution.
 After the occupation of the village by the troops of the Red Army in August 1920, he joined their ranks.

-Moskalenko fought in the civil war while serving as the member of the First Cavalry Army.
+Moskalenko fought in the Civil War while serving as the member of the First Cavalry Army.
 He fought against the troops of General Pyotr Wrangel and Ataman Nestor Makhno.

 Post civil war

-He studied at the Luhansk Artillery School and at the 2nd Kharkiv Artillery School.
-In May 1921, he was transferred to the artillery department of the Kharkiv School of Red Officers, from which he graduated in 1922.
+He studied at the Luhansk Artillery School and at the 2nd Kharkov Artillery School.
+In May 1921, he was transferred to the artillery department of the Kharkov School of Red Officers, from which he graduated in 1922.
 Later, he graduated from the advanced training courses for the command personnel at the Red Army Artillery Academy in Leningrad and the faculty of advanced training for the higher command personnel of the Felix Dzerzhinsky Military Academy in Moscow Oblast.
-During his studies in Kharkiv, as part of the school, he participated in battles against "gangs" in the Don and Donbas regions.
+During his studies in Kharkov, as part of the school, he participated in battles against gangs in the Don and Donbas regions.

 From 1922 to 1932 he served in the 6th Cavalry Division and First Cavalry Army, and platoon commander of the Cavalry Artillery Division.
 During his service in Armavir, he participated in battles against political banditry in the North Caucasus.

 In September 1923, together with a military unit, he was transferred to Bryansk.
 From 1924, he served as a battery commander.
 He later served as commander of a training battery, artillery battalion, and chief of staff of an artillery regiment from 1928.

 From 1932, he served as chief of staff and commander of a special cavalry division of the Special Red Banner Far Eastern Army near Chita.
-From 1934, he served commander of a cavalry regiment.
+From 1934, he served as commander of a cavalry regiment.
 Moskalenko commanded the 23rd Tank Brigade in Primorsky Krai from 1935.
 From 1936 he served in the 45th Mechanized Corps within the Kiev Military District.